awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker-eblocal.md

 ## Preparing a Docker application for use with the EB CLI<a name="create_deploy_docker-eblocal-prepare"></a>

 Prepare your Docker configuration file and source data as though you were deploying them to Elastic Beanstalk\.
-This topic uses the PHP and nginx proxy example from the [Multicontainer Docker tutorial](create_deploy_docker_ecstutorial.md) earlier in this guide as an example, but you can use the same commands with any single container, multicontainer, or preconfigured Docker application\.
+This topic uses the PHP and nginx proxy example from the [Multicontainer Docker tutorial](create_deploy_docker_ecstutorial.md) earlier in this guide as an example, but you can use the same commands with any Docker, Multicontainer Docker, or Preconfigured Docker application\.

 ## Running a Docker application locally<a name="create_deploy_docker-eblocal-localrun"></a>